Sequencing Pseudomonas putida, Predicting Pyoverdine Structure

 Step one was looking for the pyoverdine Biosynthetic Gene Cluster (BGC).
 A Deep Research run gave some promising genes to start the hunt with.
 Some hits let us narrow in on a key region between 4.71 and 4.76M bp, with a number of promising-looking genes.
 A tool called antiSMASH likewise identified a region (4,696,705–4,796,912), labeled as ‘NRP-metallophore’ - this is our BGC alright :)

 By looking at the A-domain predictions for this region, we can start on a predicted peptide sequence: Glu-D-Tyr-Dab─Asp─Ala─Asp─D-OHOrn─X─OHOrn (where Glu-D-Tyr-Dab forms the conserved pyoverdine chromophore after cyclization).
-That X is an unknown, which we’ll have to work on later - my best guess is Gly.
+That X is an unknown, which we’ll have to work on later - my best guess was Gly, although a later lit search makes me think Ser (see later update section).

 The next step is to figure out which side chain is present.
 (Some strains make some of both).
 The side-chain type is determined by which gene is present: